UMAprotocol/UMIPs/price-id-template.md

 The title should be 44 characters or less.

-All italicized text is provided for intructional purposes and should be removed before draft submission if unused in your UMIP.
+All italicized text is provided for instructional purposes and should be removed before draft submission if unused in your UMIP.

 ## Headers
 - UMIP <#>